PhonePe/mantis/README.md

 - Cores - 2
 - Storage - 16GB

-> Warning 🚨 - The framework combines a number of open source and custom tools, hence the framework will be CPU intensive.
-Hence it is ideal to run the framework in a VM.
+> Warning 🚨 - The framework combines a number of open source and custom tools and runs them in parallel, hence the framework is CPU intensive and is recommended to run the framework on a dedicated VM.
 > The ``-tc`` option controls the parallel processing.
 If you run it from a machine with low configuration, set the -tc to 1 or 2.
-If you have machine with high configuration, you can increase the -tc count.
+If you have a machine with a higher configuration, you can increase the -tc count.

 ### Docker